-- Dominica ...
+- \ Dominica ...
 NAFCOOP

-- Guyana ... cooperative #66
+- \ Guyana ... cooperative #66

-- Belizeearly days
+- Belize ....early days

-- St Lucia...
+- \ St Lucia...
 Castries fishermen's co-op

-- Main criteria of success number of people who benefit
+- \ Main criteria of success number of people who benefit

 - financial turnover or net revenue

-What would be a set of Caribbean success case studies that can be identified and lessons learned?
+What would be a set of Caribbean success case studies that can be identified and described for advocacy and exchange of lessons learned?